MulderWH/hybrid-app-apptime/README.md

 $ npm run package:arm64             # prepare `build` directory for arm64

 $ npm run phonegap:login            # login into the PGB service
-$ npm run phonegap:build:android    # build on PGB, alternatively use `phonegap:build:ios`
+$ npm run phonegap:build:android    # build on PGB
 ```

 # <a name="customize-dtap-endpoint"></a>Customize DTAP endpoint

-To target a specific DTAP endpoint with your app you can specify it as a parameter to
-`npm run package` or `npm run package:x86`, e.g:
+Various environments can be set in the `config/environments.json` file.
+To target a specific DTAP endpoint with your app you can specify it as a parameter to `npm run package` or `npm run package:x86`, e.g:
 ```
 $ npm run package -- --env.target=test  # target the test endpoint for ARM architecture
 ```